 April 2018.
 It took about fifteen minutes to reach the cave’s spooky entrance.
 It was pretty cool to find ourselves melting into the gloom as Nick explained that the cave was discovered in 1899 and had been used as a hospital during The Vietnam War.
 But it wasn’t until the 1990s that its depths were fully uncovered and eventually opened to the public.
 Today it’s known as the world’s longest river cave!

 April 2018.
 The highlight is definitely getting to jump off at this little beach.
 The rock formations, with their jagged, unpredictable frequencies and dazzling colors, are just stunning.

+April 2018.
+We had about ten to fifteen minutes exploring the beach and following the path back round to our waiting boat.
+Before you jump back onboard, do stop at one of the riverbank cafes and have a quick glass of sugar cane juice!
 My daylong tour of both Paradise Cave and Phong Nha Cave was taken with the excellent Nam Long Hotel.
 I paid 1.5 million VND (£35/€40/$46), which included return minibus travel from the hotel in Dong Hoi City, as well as a generous buffet-style Vietnamese lunch in between the caves.
 They also handle all ticket purchasing on your behalf to keep everything moving at a brisk pace.

 Interested in this tour?
 Have a quick peek at my article on Paradise Cave.